rapyuta-robotics/rapyuta-io-docs/hugo/content/introduction/_index.md

 ## Vision
 Our mission is to empower lives with connected machines.
-Machine - from robots, automation equipment, servers to network devices - connected and coordinated in a streamlined way to increase the efficiency and reduce the human effort in 3K - kitanai (dirty), kiken (dangerous), kitsui (demanding) - work.
+Machine - from robots, automation equipment, servers to network devices - connected and coordinated in a streamlined way to increase efficiency and reduce the human effort in 3K - kitanai (dirty), kiken (dangerous), kitsui (demanding) - work.